All Episodes

 If that answer is to save my country, this country will be saved.

-War room.
+War Room.

 Here's your host, Stephen K. Bannon.

-It's Wednesday, 27 August in the year of our Lord 2025.
+It's Wednesday, 27 August in the year of our Lord, 2025.

-Thanks for joining us this morning.
+Thanks for joining us, Monday.

 We're pretty jammed.

-over the situation with our central bank, the Federal Reserve, President Trump, one of the governors, also Scott Bessant, our former contributor here on TV this morning, talking about the Fed and the restructuring of the Fed.
+Also, Scott Bessant, our former contributor here on TV this morning, talking about the Fed and the restructuring of the Fed.

 We'll get to all that even more, the institutions.